ba1nch0d/dflow-mcp/README.md

 ### Integration with MCP Clients

-Add this server to your MCP client configuration (e.g., Claude Desktop, Cursor):
+#### Claude Desktop

+If you installed via Smithery, the configuration is automatic.
+For manual setup, add this to your Claude Desktop config:

 ```json
 {